 How do I change my encryption passphrase?

-From the Encryption page in OmniFocus’s Settings, click or tap Change Encryption Passphrase.
+In OmniFocus > Settings > Encryption, click or tap Change Encryption Passphrase.
 Confirm your current passphrase, then enter the new passphrase twice.

 What does “Passwords are linked” mean in the Encryption settings?